mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 Reporting Guidelines
 ********************

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing info@mautic.org, or contacting a Mautic team member on the specific platform.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify Mautic as soon as possible by emailing info@mautic.org, or contacting a Mautic team member on the specific platform.

 Processes for dealing with breaches of the Code of Conduct can be found here[code-of-conduct-breaches].

 Addressing Grievances
 *********************

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision, contact the Mautic team at info@mautic.org with your appeal and the team will review the situation.
+To appeal a decision, contact the Mautic team at info@mautic.org with your appeal and the team reviews the situation.

 Scope
 *****

-We expect all community participants (contributors, moderators and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community affairs.
+We expect all community participants (contributors, moderators and other guests) to abide by this Code of Conduct in all community venues–online and in—person–as well as in all one-on-one communications pertaining to community affairs.

-While this code of conduct is specifically aimed at Mautic’s official resources and community, we recognize that it is possible for actions taken outside of Mautic’s official online or in person spaces to have a deep impact on community health.
+While this code of conduct is specifically aimed at Mautic’s official resources and community, we recognize that it's possible for actions taken outside of Mautic’s official online or in person spaces to have a deep impact on community health.

-Resources or incidents which break this code of conduct for any reason in a non-Mautic community location will be considered in the same way as resources or incidents from owned channels, and subject to the same sanctions.
+Resources or incidents which break this code of conduct for any reason in a non-Mautic community location is considered in the same way as resources or incidents from owned channels, and subject to the same sanctions.

 Contact info
 ************